cgre23/cgre23.github.io/outreach.md

 ### 2019
 * Took part in a workshop: 'Communication training for experienced CERN guides', focused on improving science communication and public engagement skills.
 This course was given by [Malcom Love](http://www.malcolmlove.org/), who has worked for the BBC as a producer, hosted live radio shows, and delivered Famelab masterclasses around the world.

+### 2018
+* Participated in the [Gorini PhD School](https://www.gmee.org/gorini2018/) at CERN, where I presented my work in the organized poster session.

 ### 2016-2019
 * As part of CERN's public outreach programme, I was trained as a guide and volunteering on a weekly basis to [guide tours at ten different visit points.](https://timesofmalta.com/articles/view/university-science-students-visit-cern.674345)